 Software that provides an interface to or from an application.
-Adapters are built in the MQSeries Adapter Builder.
+Adapters are built by using MQSeries Adapter Builder.
 Typically, each adapter is built to be specific to one message type that is sent from or to an application.
 Adapters themselves are not part of MQSeries Adapter Offering.

-An adapter consists of C source code that compiles to a shared library.
+An adapter consists of C or JavaTM source code that compiles to a shared library.
 When the adapters and the MQSeries Adapter Kernel run together, they perform the run-time functionality of the MQSeries Adapter Offering.

-Depending on how it is modeled in the MQSeries Adapter Builder, the adapter can contain a wide variety of functionalities such as controlflow, dataflow, sequential navigation, conditional branching including decision and iteration, data typing, storage of data context, transformation of data elements, transactional capabilities, logical operations, and custom code.
+Depending on how it is modeled in the MQSeries Adapter Builder, the adapter can contain a wide variety of functionalities such as control flow; data flow; sequential navigation; conditional branching, including decision and iteration; data typing; storage of data context; transformation of data elements; transactional control; logical operations; and custom code.